lgmugnier/Security/README.md

 Evil.py and good.py are two files with the same MD5 hash but act differently using code conditioned on the SHA256 hash of the padding.

+The writeup.txt talks about how using an HMAC would avoid the vulnerability I took advantage of in the length extension attack.